The Cartographer's Daughter · Chapter 6

 Faith past the last charted line

-Three days out of the pass, the terrain leveled into river country — limestone hills, wider roads, more traffic.
-The checkpoint was positioned at the point where the river road ended and the mountain road began — a natural bottleneck where the valley narrowed between two limestone outcrops and the only passage was a stone bridge, old and well-maintained, wide enough for a single cart.
-On the far side of the bridge, a wooden gatehouse straddled the road, and beside it a temporary structure — canvas stretched over poles — served as an inspection station.
-Two soldiers stood at the bridge.
-A clerk sat at a table under the canvas with a register and an ink stone.
+The checkpoint sat where the valley narrowed between two outcrops and the only passage was a stone bridge, old and well-maintained, wide enough for a single cart.
+A wooden gatehouse straddled the road on the far side.
+Beside it a canvas inspection station.
+Two soldiers at the bridge.
+A clerk at a table with a register.

 What was not standard was the man standing beside the clerk.